Lion Championship MMA is the first professional tournament in Vietnam dedicated to mixed martial arts (MMA).

 Strong Starts

 Lion Championship MMA is the first professional tournament in Vietnam dedicated to mixed martial arts (MMA), organized by VMMAF in coordination with partners since 2022.
 The tournament has quickly become a launching pad for talented young fighters in the country, contributing to the professionalization of the movement and building a systematic MMA ecosystem in Vietnam.
 Lion Championship is organized in the form of a tournament throughout the year, including many qualifying, semi-final and final events in a knockout format.
 Fighters compete in a system of 8 professional weight classes for men (56 kg, 60 kg, 65 kg, 70 kg, 77 kg, 84 kg, 93 kg) and women (52 kg).
-Each match takes place in an international standard octagon cage, with a duration of three rounds (each round lasts 5 minutes), except for championship matches that can last up to five rounds.
+Each match takes place in an international standard octagon cage, with a duration of three rounds (each round lasts 5 minutes), with championship matches lasting up to five rounds.

 Fighters are selected from many sources: domestic MMA clubs, professional fighters from other disciplines, and faces from the amateur movement.
 The classification, pairing, and scoring are strictly implemented to build a public and transparent ranking.
-From this launching pad, many typical faces such as fighter Tran Quang Loc (32nd SEA Games Gold Medalist) have emerged as symbols of Vietnamese MMA with determination and burning passion.
+From this launching pad, many typical faces such as fighter Tran Quang Loc (32nd SEA Games Gold Medalist) have appeared as symbols of Vietnamese MMA with determination and burning passion.
 In addition, talents such as Nguyen Thi Thanh Truc, Pham Quoc Dat, and Hoang Nam Thang... have also continuously attracted attention at international tournaments, reflecting the significant potential of Vietnamese martial arts.

 Challenges and development directions

-Besides the positive signals, the rest of the MMA system still has many unresolved issues: International standard training centers at the two ends of the country , Hanoi and Ho Chi Minh City, have not been formed.
+Besides the positive signs, the rest of the MMA system still has many unresolved issues: International standard training centers at the two ends of the country , Hanoi and Ho Chi Minh City, have not been formed.
 The current gyms are mostly invested and operated by private individuals, lacking standard cages to organize national professional tournaments.
 The coaching staff still lacks comprehensive specialized skills, most of them come from familiar martial arts such as: boxing, judo, muay, wushu... so they are not guaranteed to follow the modern trend of MMA.
 Financially, many fighters still have to pay for their own training costs, the lack of support makes it difficult for them to focus all their efforts on international competitions.

 VMMAF is planning a development strategy until 2030 with clear goals: establishing a national MMA center, recruiting young fighters from all localities and strengthening international cooperation.
-The strategy also aims to organize a national professional MMA tournament, simulating the ONE Championship model to create motivation for competition and attract sponsorship.
-This was expressed by the Head Coach of the national MMA team Tran Van Thang: "We not only want to participate but also want Vietnamese fighters to play an important role in the ONE and UFC arenas in the next few years."
+The strategy also aims to organize a national professional MMA tournament, simulating the ONE Championship model to create competition motivation and attract sponsorship.
+This was expressed by the Head Coach of the national MMA team, Tran Van Thang: "We not only want to participate but also want Vietnamese fighters to play an important role in the ONE and UFC arenas in the next few years."

 The important issue that is still lacking is the policy mechanism and support from the State; a solid ecosystem based on physical resources, a team of international experts and sustainable finance.
 Initially, MMA is considered one of the sports with the potential to reach international standards.
 Former Director of the Vietnam National Sports Department Dang Ha Viet shared: “We must invest heavily in sports from human resources to equipment, aiming for the 2026 ASIAD and the 2028 Olympics..., creating conditions for new sports like MMA to develop in the right direction”.